 In terms of ecological transition, the basis of Fashion Tech designers’ responsibility is the choice of “smart fabrics”, their origin and their production methods in order to create garments specifically designed to be reused and reinvented for a long time, giving a green turn to the entire fashion industry.

 As the years go by, in fact, the relationship between fashion, sport and technology is getting closer and closer and fashion-tech is gaining more and more ground.
-If up to a decade ago it was still possible to imagine to keep the Fashion sector separate from the “Tech” one, today the commingling between these two worlds is getting stronger and stronger, so much to influence the development of the entire fashion industry.
+If up to a decade ago it was still possible to imagine keeping the Fashion sector separate from the “Tech” one, today the commingling between these two worlds is getting stronger and stronger, so much so as to influence the development of the entire fashion industry.

 The Master addresses the topic of artificial intelligence and blockchain as an unparalleled tool to ensure transparency, traceability and efficiency in the fashion world.
 This technology allows to uniquely identify every single element of the supply chain and reconstruct backwards the “path” made before turning into a garment.